-Our curriculum is planned with the Learning Powers underpinning our teaching and learning.
-We aim for all of our children to experience and display all of the Learning Powers.
-The Gosport Futures runs alongside this.
+Our curriculum is planned with Engineeeting Habits of Mind and the Gosport Futures underpinning our teaching and learning.
+We aim for all of our children to experience and display all of the EHoM dispositions and Gosport Futures skills.
 Our teaching reflects the needs of the individual learner and will give all pupils the opportunities to shine.

 The school’s curriculum is organised to provide children with a broad and balanced education.
 We actively promote children’s spiritual, moral, social and cultural development.

 The core subjects and foundation subjects are taught alongside Religious Education and the school’s P.S.H.E.
 (Personal Social Health Education) programme.
 French, Spanish and Mandarin is taught across the school and the curriculum also includes Citizenship and Drama.

 Furthermore, gSTEM has become an ethos at Gomer and is channeled into many areas of our curriculum. gSTEM – Gomer Science, Technology, Engineering and Mathematics provision is taught for one morning a week.
 The whole school has the same theme with a clear skills progression.
 It is our aim to encourage our learners to apply other curriculum learning in hands-on/experiential ways to further engage the children with applied learning.
 They adopt ‘engineering habits of mind.’
 We are aware that we need to encourage more children into engineering pursuits and are confident that providing gSTEM as a regular part of our curriculum will achieve just that.
 Our dynamic and award-winning approach has received much national attention over the past 7 years.
 To read more about our pedagogical approach please visit: http://gomerjuniorschool.co.uk/gstem-learning/